katejarne/RNNs_for_DM_and_time_representation/README.md

 # Kreso_RNNs_work
 Code, studies and preliminary results

-For each task there is a folder including results.
-To run the code you need to create locally a file called "plots" and other called "weights" and ajust the path correctly for the code location.
+For each task there is a folder including results (plots and .hdf5 files with RNNs weghts to open with load_models_paper.py ).
+To run the code to train networks you need to create locally a file called "plots" and other called "weights" and ajust the path correctly for the code location.
+Be aware of the path to the input and output files.

 It is written in python using:
 - Matplotlib